Curry and his supporting cast rally Warriors past Heat in OT

 Jimmy Butler had his second straight triple-double with 13 points, 12 rebounds and 11 assists for the Heat, who never trailed in regulation.

-Eric Paschall scored back-to-back baskets to pull the Warriors as close as 99-96 with 3:37 to play in regulation as Miami called timeout.
-Curry’s 3 at 2:26 made it 103-101 then he stole the ball from Butler on the other end moments later.
+Curry’s 3 with 2:26 left in regulation cut it to 103-101 and he stole the ball from Butler on the other end moments later.
 Bazemore made consecutive hoops to tie it with 52 seconds remaining.
-Kelly Oubre Jr. missed an 3 for the win.
+Kelly Oubre Jr. missed a 3 for the win.

+“The last few minutes of the fourth we were just scrambling out there and I thought Baze kind of led the charge.
+He really made some huge plays for us and kept us in it,” coach Steve Kerr said.
+“Then of course Steph, this is so typical of Steph, he’s just the kind of player and the kind of person who can be in the midst of one of his worst shooting nights of the year and still hit three enormous shots to help us win the game.”

 Kendrick Nunn scored 19 points for Miami, coming off a 125-118 loss at the Clippers on Monday night.